 Glen Canyon Pet Policy – Pets are welcome in most areas at Glen Canyon National Monument.
-There are lots of fun beaches to explore – especially if you have a boat!
+And there are some fun beaches to explore – especially if you have a boat!

 GoPetFriendly named the Grand Canyon the top pet friendly attraction in Arizona!

 Grand Canyon Pet Policy – Pets are welcome on the entire 13-mile Rim Trail, in the campground, and at Yavapai Lodge.
-If you plan to hike below the rim, make arrangements for your pet to stay at the kennel at the South Rim.
+Though if you plan to hike below the rim, you’ll need to make arrangements for your pet to stay at the kennel at the South Rim.

 Hubbell Trading Post Pet Policy – Pets are not allowed.